-Our Manager, AG REIT Management, LLC, manages our day-to-day operations, subject to the supervision of our board of directors.
+Our Manager manages our day-to-day operations, subject to the supervision of our board of directors.
+Our Manager, pursuant to a delegation agreement dated as of June 29, 2011, has delegated to Angelo, Gordon the overall responsibility with respect to our Manager's day-to-day duties and obligations arising under our management agreement.
 Members of our board of directors are kept informed of our business through discussions with our Manager's executive officers, by reviewing materials provided to them and by participating in meetings of the board of directors and its committees.
 A majority of the members of our board of directors are "independent," as determined by the requirements of the NYSE and the regulations of the SEC.
 Our directors also keep informed about our business through supplemental reports and communications.
 Our independent directors meet in executive sessions without the presence of our corporate officers or non-independent directors.